 - Defensive companies – The portfolio consists of 30 companies, each of which has paid a dividend over the past decade and most of which have grown more consistently and faster than the average company.
 Because these companies are strong and stable they have fewer problems than average, and when they do have problems the market typically has more faith that the company can recover; both of which lead to smaller drawdowns.

-- Wide diversification – 30 companies is more than enough to capture almost all of the benefits of investing in multiple companies, but more than just holding lots of companies, the portfolio is deliberately diversified both geographically (less than 50% of revenues are generated within the UK) and industrially (no more than 3 companies are in any one sector).
+- Wide diversification – 30 companies is more than enough to capture almost all of the benefits of investing in individual companies while being broadly diversified both geographically (less than 50% of revenues are generated within the UK) and industrially (no more than 3 companies are in any one sector).

 High and reliable dividend yield